 Should You Do-It-Yourself or Hire a Pro?

-Some authors like to do their own formatting using tools like Word, Vellum, or Atticus.
-That can work—especially for simpler projects—but it also comes with a learning curve and can be time-consuming (and frustrating).
+Some authors prefer to format their own books using tools like Vellum or Atticus.
+This can work for simpler projects.
+However, these tools often come with a steep learning curve and can be quite time-consuming.

-• You want your book to look as polished as traditionally published ones
+You want your book to look as polished as a HarperCollins bestseller.

-• You want to spend your time writing and marketing, not troubleshooting fonts and margins
+You want to spend your time writing and marketing, not fighting with margins.

 If you’re comparing self-publishing firms or considering professional help, don’t underestimate the value of clean, professional formatting—it can elevate your book from amateur to polished.